-Deogratious lives with his mother.
-His duties at home include carrying water, gathering firewood and buying or selling in the market.
+In his home, Deogratious helps by carrying water, gathering firewood and buying or selling in the market.
+He lives with his mother.
+His mother is sometimes employed as a laborer.
 There are 2 children in the family.
-His mother is sometimes employed as a laborer.

 Your love and support will help Deogratious to receive the assistance he needs to develop his potential.
 Please pray for him.